borgg-dev/tensorprox/README.md

    - Executed if whitelisted
    - Rejected if not authorized

-### Must-run Setup for security reasons

-Miners must run the `restrict.sh` script before joining the network to:
+**Note**: Miners must run the `restrict.sh` script on all remote machines before joining the network for security reasons.
-- Create the restricted user
-- Install the whitelist-agent
-- Set up proper system hardening

-**Note**: Always conduct thorough security audits and testing in controlled environments before network deployment.
+Always conduct thorough security audits and testing in controlled environments before network deployment.

 # Security Guarantees